Solar Panels and Insurance Coverage

 Do I require separate insurance for solar panels?

-It is possible to include your solar panel in your insurance or in some cases you will need a separate insurance policy to cover your solar panels.
-You may need additional coverage for your solar panel if it is situated in your backyard and not on your roof.
-Solar panel carports are another{ example of a|| instance of a} freestanding structure that may require a separate or rider policy.
-To determine the most appropriate method of proceeding you should have an excellent idea to consult with your insurance broker.
+You might need to include your solar panel in your insurance policy or in some cases you may need a separate policy specifically that covers your solar system.
+It is possible that you will require additional insurance when your solar panel is situated in your backyard and not placed on your roof.
+Solar panel carports are another{ example of a|| instance of a} freestanding structure that might require a separate rider policy.
+To determine the best method of proceeding, it is a good idea to speak with your insurance agent.

 What is the cost of solar panel insurance?